SilenLoc/vanity/README.md

 ## ways to contribute

 ### Ideas
-The [discussions page](https://github.com/SilenLoc/easyreading/discussions) can be used to give new ideas.
+The [discussions page](https://github.com/SilenLoc/easyreading/discussions) can be used for new ideas in general.

 If you have ideas related to the code or repository, you may consider creating an issue.
 ___